calumgrant/logical/docs/binaryformat.md

 ## Entity format

 A *entity* is an item of data that can be stored in a table or in a local variable.
 Recall that the basic data types of Logical are integers, strings, at-strings, Booleans and floating point.
 Strings and at-strings are considered to be different, thus `"a"` and `@a` are considered to be different.
-The empty string `""` and the empty at-string `@` are valid data.
+The empty string `""` and the empty at-string `@` are valid.

 Strings and at-strings are stored as indexes into the string-table or at-string table.
 Strings are encoded in UTF-8.
 Strings are compared for equality based on byte sequence, so if there are alternative encodings for the same string, then they will be considered to be different for the purposes of rule evaluation.
 If identical strings appear in two different indexes in the string table, then they are considered to be identical.

 Entites are encoded as a byte representing the entity type, followed by additional data depending on the entity type.
 Small integers are encoded as a single byte.
-If the type is in the range 0x00 - 0xdf, then the type is interpreted as an integer value.
+If the first byte is in the range 0x00 - 0xdf, then the byte is interpreted as an integer value.

 ```
 entity ::= integer | boolean | string | atstring | float | char | byte | none